agutiernc/nyc-citi-bike-insights/README.md

    - BigQuery Admin
    - Owner (if needed)
 4. Generate and download a *JSON key* for the newly created *Service Account*.
 It will be used when interacting with Terraform, dbt and dlt scripts, and if using Google Cloud SDK CLI.

-   <span style="color:yellow">Note:</span> Save the JSON key to a local folder.
+   **Note:** Save the JSON key to a local folder.
 If the folder is located within the project directory, consider adding it to your `.gitignore` file to prevent the key from being accidentally committed to version control.

 ### Step 2: Clone this repo
 1. Clone me: